Rob Delahaye

-Rob Delahaye (born 24 June 1959) is a Dutch former professional footballer who played for MVV between 1980 and 1994, making over 300 appearances.
+Rob Delahaye (born 24 June 1959) is a Dutch retired footballer who played for MVV between 1980 and 1995, making over 400 appearances.

 Club career

 Delahaye played his entire Dutch professional career for MVV which earned him the nickname Mr MVV.
 He finished his career abroad at FC Wiltz in Luxembourg.

 Managerial career

 After retiring, Delahaye became an assistant coach at MVV, temporarily taking over as head coach after the dismissal of Jan van Deinsen in February 2004 and from Ron Elsen in April 2007.
 He also worked as a scout for the club.
 He was named manager of Polish second division side Odra Opole in January 2008, joining compatriot and club chairman Guido Vreuls.
 After a disappointing period in charge of German side Siegen, Delahaye expected to be welcomed back by MVV but they ended his lifelong contract with the club.
 He joined amateur side EHC as an assistant to coach Ole Tobiasen in 2013, only to take charge himself in January 2014 when Tobiasen was dismissed.

 He was named coach of amateur team Geusselt Sport for the 2017–18 season.

+He later worked as a waiter in the t Rozenhoedje bar and was a candidate for the 2026 Maastricht municipal elections on behalf of the Socially Active Citizens Party.